 The Bose SoundSport Free have a charging case that delivers up to 10 hours of extra battery life.
 However, it has no inputs and isn't used to pair the earbuds to new devices, which is done by pressing and holding the Bluetooth button on the left earbud.

 The Bose soundsport Free do not have the best wireless range even for a truly wireless design.
 There would be significant connection drops past 30ft when the source was obstructed by walls.
 In direct line of sight they did a bit worse than the Jaybird Run or the Apple AirPods.
+We also noticed a few connection drops regardless of the distance from the Bluetooth source.
 It should be fine if you keep your phone in your pocket but leaving it on the desk and walking around a medium sized office or home will often cause the audio to skip.

 The Bose SoundSport Free have one of the worst latency performances for a truly wireless design.
 This makes them poorly suited for watching video content and gaming.

 Update 07/03/2018: Firmware 1.4.5 considerably reduces the latency for the Bose SoundSport Free.
 They still won't be the ideal headphones for videos but they are within the comparable range for the most bluetooth headphones.

 In the box

 Compared to other Headphones

 The Bose SoundSport Free are the first truly wireless headphones from Bose.
 They have a good and well-balanced sound quality and a sturdy and durable design.
 However, they're not as portable as some of the other truly wireless designs, they have a few bugs and somewhat high latency which makes them poorly suited for watching videos.